Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 Consequently, if $\mathcal C$ is a class of graphs that does not have a bounded treewidth, it contains all grids.
 Our next theorem shows that \MS~is NP-hard on group models $\fG$ for which $B(\fG)$ is a grid, thus complementing Theorem~\ref{thm:runtime-dynprog}.

-\begin{theorem} The \MS~problem is NP-hard even if $B(\fG)$ is a grid graph and the weight of any element is either 0 or 1. \end{theorem}
+\begin{theorem} The \MS~problem is NP-hard even if restricted to instances $\fG$ for which $B(\fG)$ is a grid graph and the weight of any element is either 0 or 1. \end{theorem}

-By turning the grid by 45 degrees, this corresponds to choosing the $k$ best $2 \times 2$-pixel groups in a black/white image to cover as many white pixels as possible.
+Consider the following problem: given an $n \times n$-pixel black-and-white image, pick $k$ $2 \times 2$-pixel windows to cover as many black pixels as possible.
+This problem can be modeled as the \MS~problem on a grid graph where the weight of any element is either 0 or 1.
+See Fig.~\ref{fig:pixels_to_grid} for an illustration.
 Note that this group model is of frequency at most 4, and so we can do an approximate model projection and signal recovery using the result of Section~\ref{sec:low-freq}.

 Our proof is a reduction from the \textsc{Vertex Cover} problem.
-Recall that for a graph $G$, a \emph{vertex cover} is a subset of the vertices of $G$ such that any edge of $G$ has at least one endpoint in this subset.
-The size of the smallest vertex cover of $G$, the \emph{vertex cover number}, is denoted $\tau(G)$.
+Recall that for a graph $\bar G$, a \emph{vertex cover} is a subset of the vertices of $\bar G$ such that any edge of $\bar G$ has at least one endpoint in this subset.
+The size of the smallest vertex cover of $\bar G$, the \emph{vertex cover number}, is denoted $\tau(\bar G)$.

-Given a graph $G$ and a number $k$ as input, the task in the \textsc{Vertex Cover} problem is to decide whether $G$ admits a vertex cover of size $k$.
-That is, whether $\tau(G) \le k$.
-This problem is NP-complete even if restricted to cubic planar graphs~\cite{DBLP:books/fm/GareyJ79}.\footnote{Recall that a graph is \emph{cubic} if every vertex is of degree 3, and \emph{planar} if it can be drawn into the plane such that no two edges cross.}
+Given a graph $\bar G$ and a number $k$ as input, the task in the \textsc{Vertex Cover} problem is to decide whether $\bar G$ admits a vertex cover of size $k$.
+That is, whether $\tau(\bar G) \le k$.
+This problem is NP-complete even if restricted to cubic planar graphs~\cite{DBLP:books/fm/GareyJ79}.\footnote{Recall that a graph is \emph{cubic} if every vertex is of degree $3$, and \emph{planar} if it can be drawn into the plane such that no two edges cross.}

 We use the following simple lemma in our proof.